Preparing for Transitions

 Help others with greater challenges than you have.
 Schedule it.
 Put it on the calendar.

 Remember to be kind.
-When we’re hurting, it’s easy to not care about what we say.
+When we’re hurting, it’s easy not to care about what we say.
 Try not to speak in clichés.
 Speak authentically and be genuine.

 Most importantly, remember you’re not alone.
 We are all going through various transitions at different points in our lives.
 Let’s be there for each other.